Learn how to make easy, glittery decorative pine cones in your favorite cinnamon, pine, or fall scent! Perfect for a Fall or Christmas bowl.

 DIY Fall Cinnamon-Scented Pine Cones

-Before beginning take your pine cones and clear away any bits and pieces that want to fall off and toss them.
+Before beginning, take your pine cones, clear away any bits and pieces that might fall off, and toss them.

-DIY Fall Cinnamon-Scented Pine ConesUsing an old or cheap brush (because after using with gilding it will have to be thrown away) apply gold randomly around the pine cone.
+DIY Fall Cinnamon-Scented Pine ConesUsing an old or cheap brush (because after using it with gilding, it will have to be thrown away), apply gold randomly around the pine cone.

 DIY Fall Cinnamon-Scented Pine Cones

-Now, this is where I apparently went stupid.
-Normally when you want to scent things you put the oil in a cheap spray bottle (ones in the travel section in toiletries work super great).
+Now, this is where I went stupid.
+Normally, when you want to scent things, you put the oil in a cheap spray bottle (ones in the travel section in toiletries work super great).
 However, I refused to buy one at 99 cents because I knew I already had one at home.
 And then I couldn’t find the silly thing.
-Instead, I thought “hey, I’ll use a straw and do that thing with your finger on the end as you do as a kid to tick your parents off and drink soda really slowly”.
-It worked but I made such a mess.
+Instead, I thought, “Hey, I’ll use a straw and do that thing with your finger on the end as you do as a kid to tick your parents off and drink soda slowly.”
+It worked, but I made such a mess.

-If you’re going to do this right, and there is no reason why you shouldn’t, really, put that oil in the spray and spray it on.
+If you’re going to do this right, there is no reason why you shouldn’t put that oil in the spray and spray it on.

 DIY Fall Cinnamon-Scented Pine Cones

-If you later decide that you don’t have enough scent, layout your pine cones and give them another spray.
-When storing for next winter, you can keep the spray bottle along within a zipper bag and refresh them as needed in the coming years!
+If you later decide that you don’t have enough scent, lay out your pine cones and give them another spray.
+When storing for next winter, you can keep the spray bottle in a zipper bag and refresh it as needed in the coming years!

 DIY Fall Cinnamon-Scented Pine Cones

 Isn’t that lovely?
-And it smells great and in a scent that I love and doesn’t cause me terrible headaches!
-Set in a little glass bowl they’re pretty, with just a touch of sparkle and a room full of pretty scents!
+And it smells great—in a scent that I love, and that doesn’t cause me terrible headaches!
+Set in a little glass bowl, they’re pretty, with just a sparkle and a room full of pretty scents!